nhsbsa-data-analytics/lowIncomeSchemeScrollytellR/inst/app/www/mod_09_final_thoughts.md

 Although the NHS Low Income Scheme provides great support to its recipients, the application rates have been steadily declining.

-Additionally, partial benefit certificates only provide help to limited numbers of people for more preventative treatments.

 Driving up **awareness** whilst making the **application process** smoother could help ensure that the support available is provided to those in need.
 And this will become increasingly important, should the upper prescription age for prescription exemption increase.